gtoubassi/NeuralNet/README.md

 ### Train the neural net

 The train and test data sets are based on the MNIST data referenced in neuralnetworksanddeeplearning.com.
-The test data is used to evaluate the quality fo the network, and is based on samples from subjects who DID NOT contribute to the training data.
+The test data is used to evaluate the quality of the network, and is based on samples from subjects who DID NOT contribute to the training data.
 After 30 iterations the accuracy should be ~95%.

     % java org.toubassi.neuralnet.network.DigitTrainer ../data/train_digits.png  ../data/train_digits.txt ../data/test_digits.png ../data/test_digits.txt ../data/network